 1. Don’t assume any one company is the cheapest

-Though some companies spend a lot of money on commercials trying to convince you that they offer the lowest rates, no single company is consistently the cheapest for everyone.
+Though some companies spend a lot of money on commercials trying to convince you that they offer the lowest rates, no single company consistently offers the cheapest auto insurance costs for everyone.

 A NerdWallet analysis of premiums reveals the importance of shopping around.